Best PLM for Apparel: The Ultimate Guide for Fashion Brands

 Cost and Setup

-Older PLM systems usually come with heavy upfront costs, consulting fees, and long rollout periods.
+Legacy PLM systems usually come with high upfront costs, consulting fees, and long rollout periods.
 For smaller or mid-sized fashion brands, this can feel out of reach.

 General tools may look inexpensive at first, but hidden costs surface when teams spend hours managing workarounds.